quikchaos.com

 noaa-wx-rs (Stable)

 AFSK demodulation at 520.83 baud (mark 2083.3 Hz, space 1562.5 Hz).
-Full SAME protocol decoding with 3-burst majority voting error correction.
+Full SAME protocol decoding with 3-burst majority voting error correction and field validation (originator, event code, FIPS, purge/issue time).
 1050 Hz NWR and 853+960 Hz EAS dual-tone attention signal detection.
 66 event codes (warnings, watches, statements, emergencies, tests).
 FIPS county database with state/county name lookup and location filtering.
-Alert severity classification (Emergency > Warning > Watch > Statement > Test), duplicate message suppression (~11s window per SAME spec), purge time and issue time parsing.
+APT demodulator: FM discriminator, AM envelope detection at 2400 Hz subcarrier, per-line normalization, sync tone validation.

-Available as both a CLI binary (noaa-wx) and a library crate with a streaming SameDecoder API.
+Available as both a CLI binary (noaa-wx) and a library crate with streaming SameDecoder and AptDemod APIs.
 Supports gain, PPM correction, and FIPS-based geographic filtering.

 wwv-rs (Stable)

 Time signal decoder for RTL-SDR in direct sampling mode (240 kHz).
-Supports eight international standards:
+Supports nine international standards:

 WWVBUSA - 60 kHz (amplitude-shift keying)